benhowell/benhowell.github.com/_drafts/nobody-cares-about-you-or-your-company.md

   <div class="intro-txt">

 <p>
-Whether you're selling physical widgets, information, data or software products, or consulting services, what matters to the customer is the fact that you can fix _their_ problem.
+Whether you're selling physical widgets, information, data or software products, or consulting services, what matters to the customer is the fact that you can fix <i>their_</i> problem.
 Your customers are selfish.
-They only care about themselves. **They do not care about you or your company**.
+They only care about themselves. <b>They do not care about you or your company</b>.
 </p>